SoundSpel

-SoundSpel is a regular and mostly phonemic English-language spelling reform proposal.
-It uses a 26-letter alphabet that is fully compatible with QWERTY keyboards.
+SoundSpel is a regular and mostly phonemic English-language spelling reform proposal which uses the ISO basic Latin alphabet.
 Though SoundSpel was originally based on American English, it can represent dialectal pronunciation, including British English.
 With roots extending as far back as 1910 but largely complete by 1986, SoundSpel was developed "in response to the widely held conviction that English spelling is more complex than it needs to be."
 The American Literacy Council has endorsed the reform because anglophones can easily read it.
 Additionally, according to its proponents, "[SoundSpel] is fully compatible with traditional spelling and can be mixed with it in any proportion desired."

 History

 In 1910, philologist Alexander John Ellis played a major role in developing an English-language spelling system now known as "Classic New Spelling".
 Walter Ripman and William Archer wrote the system's first dictionary, New Spelling (NuSpelling), which was republished in 1941 by the Simplified Spelling Society.

 In the early 1960s, Sir James Pitman developed the Initial Teaching Alphabet, which would become one of SoundSpel's predecessors.

 In 1969, Godfrey Dewey improved upon Ripman's and Archer's work, producing World English Spelling.
 Dewey and Edward Rondthaler, a prominent typesetter and CEO of the International Typeface Corporation, corresponded from 1971.